dougfaust/Data_Science_Portfolio/README.md

-## Project 1: Data wrangling NYC housing data
+## Project 1: Data wrangling and modeling of NYC housing complaint data

 <img src="./images/NYC_complaint_heatmap.jpg">

-This is a project started as the "Capstone" project for IBM's Data Science professional certification.
+This is a project started as the "Capstone" project for [IBM's Data Science professional certification](https://www.ibm.com/blogs/ibm-training/data-science-ibm-coursera/).
 I added visualizations and incorporated more data sets to get more user-friendly answers.

 ### The project goal was to characterize the most important areas and type of housing complaints in the NYC area.